therobot/infisical-opentofu-post/README.md

 Upon successful execution, the command will create the instance and run the script that instantiates `very_important_secret`.
 As we saw above the secret is exposed as a environment variable for later use in the script.

-A good way to verify all the steps in the example is to echo the variable to a file in the script, the manually log in to the compute instance to see if it has been rendered correctly.
+Verify all the steps by login into the compute instance.
+And see if it the `.env` has been rendered correctly.

 You can also inspect the secret from the command line, as we have a specific output resource for the secret defined in [outputs.tf](https://github.com/therobot/infisical-opentofu-post/blob/main/outputs.tf).

 ```bash
 tofu output -json very_important_secret